 If you’re entering the market for an exercise bike, the great news is that there are plenty of fantastic options to choose from depending on your specific needs.
 Many of these bikes are incredibly well equipped, and will help take your workouts to the next level—all with the help and guidance of a virtual trainer!
 Two prime examples of these high-spec bikes are the NordicTrack S22i, and the Peloton.
 The name NordicTrack might sound familiar, as they’ve been in the business of building exercise equipment since 1975.

 Peloton is by comparison a relative newcomer to the space, but one that has been a strong contender ever since launching the Peloton Bike in 2013.
 Since then the competition has been getting tougher and tougher, as you’ll see below, and to fight back the brand has made some changes to their lineup.
-The classic Peloton Bike as seen in this comparison is now priced at $1,895 rather than $2,245, and an upgraded bike with a host of new features has been added for $2,495.
+The classic Peloton Bike as seen in this comparison is now priced at $1,445 with an upgraded bike, the Peloton Bike+ for $2,495.
 While the higher spec bike now offers some of the features that we love the NordicTrack S22i for, including a swiveling screen and auto-follow resistance, its higher sticker price is going to be a hangup for some.
 With that in mind, we’re keeping this comparison focused on the classic Peloton bike.

 While the Peloton has been gaining mainstream popularity fast, it faces some serious competition in the S22i.
 Both have their pros and cons, we’ve crafted a thoughtful overview of each bike’s strengths and weaknesses below.